 What to Buy in Taipei

-There is so much on offer in Taipei that the question really should be, “What not to buy?”.
-The city is literally your oyster when it comes to clothing, shoes, accessories and electronics, and you will also find that it is easy to score cheap DVDs, CDs and techno-gadgets around town.
+There is so much on offer in Taipei that the question really should be, “What not to buy?“.
+The city is literally your oyster when it comes to clothing, shoes, accessories and electronics, and you will also find that it is easy to score cheap techno-gadgets and iphone accessories around town.

 Sometimes, though, what you really want is something a little bit special – a souvenir you can only procure in Taipei, and for that, you should keep a look out for jade, Buddhist items and wooden crafts, all of which are local specialities in Taiwan.